Policy Research Networks

 Chair: Dr. Hanif Qureshi, IPS

-Steering Committee: Prof. Arvind Verma (Head)
+Steering Committee: Prof. Arvind Verma (Head), Roachin Chandraa (Coordinator)

 Key Reads on Evidence-Based Policing: